-South Africa has a two-tiered (private and public) health system for its 56 million inhabitants, which has led to fragmented funding, risk pools and subsequent huge inequities in healthcare access and quality.
+- South Africa has a two-tiered (private and public) health system for its 56 million inhabitants, which has had challenges with fragmented funding, risk pools and subsequent huge inequities in healthcare access and quality.

 iDSI has supported: